The Crossed Grain Symbol

 Our Crossed Grain symbol is a quick and easy way of identifying foods you can eat.

-Food products that have the Crossed Grain symbol on the packaging are gluten-free and suitable for people with coeliac disease.
+Food products certified with our Crossed Grain symbol are gluten free and suitable for people with coeliac disease.

-There are different types of licence for the symbol based on where the product is sold and what ingredients are in the product.
-You can tell what kind of licence the product has by the licence number which will be shown alongside the symbol.
+There are different types of licence for the symbol based on where the product is sold and what ingredients are used.
+You can tell what kind of licence the product has by the licence number shown alongside the symbol.

 If you are a food manufacturer and would like to know how you can use the Crossed Grain symbol on your products, please read more about licensing the Crossed Grain symbol.